List of protected areas of Alberta: Provincially protected areas

-As of 2016, the province of Alberta managed 76 provincial parks, 32 wildland provincial parks, 208 provincial recreation areas, 15 ecological reserves, 3 wilderness areas, 139 natural areas and 2 heritage rangeland.
+As of 2026, the province of Alberta manages 78 provincial parks, 34 wildland provincial parks, 193 provincial recreation areas, 15 ecological reserves, 3 wilderness areas, 138 natural areas, 2 heritage rangelands and Willmore Wilderness Park as its own subtype.
+There is also a separate Section 7 land category for 10 locations that are curently declared but not yet designated (interim status).

 Although these areas are the responsibility of the Alberta government, private companies have been contracted to handle various aspects of the operation of many parks (e.g. maintenance and campground operation).

 List of wilderness areas

 Wilderness areas have the strictest level of protection, no development of any kind is permitted, and travel is only permitted by foot.